 Increased integrin αvβ3 expression is potential biomarker of tissue repair processes (Grönman et al., 2017).
 After myocardial infarction, its expression is upregulated during angiogenesis.
 Increased uptake of αvβ3 tracer [18F]fluciclatide in patients with myocardial infarction is associated with better regional recovery (Jenkins et al., 2017).

-If white blood cells are accumulated into the atherosclerotic plaques or sites of inflammation, it can be observed using many of the usual PET tracers targeted for imaging inflammation and infection (Kircher and Lapa, 2017; Saraste and Knuuti, 2017).
+If white blood cells are accumulated into the atherosclerotic plaques or sites of inflammation, it can be observed using many of the usual PET radiopharmaceuticals targeted for imaging inflammation (Kircher and Lapa, 2017; Saraste and Knuuti, 2017).

 TSPO ligands are being studied for plaque imaging; [18F]FEMPA uptake is increased in plaques with high macrophage content, but no difference between atherosclerotic and healthy mice could be detected (Hellberg et al., 2017).
 Somatostatin receptor subtype 2 (SSTR2) is highly expressed in activated macrophages, and specific SSTR2 tracer [68Ga]DOTATATE has given both promising and disappointing results in imaging high-risk plaques (Tarkin et al., 2017; Wan et al., 2017).
 Chemokine receptors, such as CXCR4 and CCR5 which are upregulated on white blood cells, have been targeted with specific PET tracers.
 18F-labelled folate is taken up by macrophages in plaques, and folate uptake in myocardial muscle is lower than that of [18F]FDG (Silvola et al., 2018).

-Cardiac amyloidosis (CA) is caused by deposition of “amyloid” in the heart, leading to hypertrophy, diastolic dysfunction, and heart failure.
-Cardiac amyloid is not the same as amyloid β that is the main component of senile plaques in the brains of Alzheimer’s disease patients.
+Cardiac amyloidosis (CA) is caused by deposition of "amyloid" in the heart, leading to hypertrophy, diastolic dysfunction, and heart failure.
+Cardiac amyloid is not the same as amyloid β that is the main component of senile plaques in the brains of Alzheimer's disease patients.
 In AL amyloidosis the cardiac amyloid is derived from the light chains of immunoglobulin that are overproduced by malignant proliferation of plasma cells.
 In TTR amyloidosis the amyloid is derived from transthyretin, which may occur as a senile form, or as a result of one of numerous gene mutations (Soman & Masri, 2018).
-Cardiac MRI can detect both AL-CA and TTR-CA. [18F]fluoride PET may be able to detect only TTR-CA (Gallegos & Miller, 2018).
-Despite the different origins and contents of the protein deposits, CA is also being investigated as a potential target for β-amyloid PET (Antoni et al., 2013; Kero et al., 2016).
+Cardiac MRI can detect both AL-CA and TTR-CA. [18F]fluoride PET may be able to detect only TTR-CA (Gallegos & Miller, 2018; Martineau et al., 2019).
+Despite the different origins and contents of the protein deposits, CA is also being investigated as a potential target for β-amyloid PET (Antoni et al., 2013; Kero et al., 2016; Lee et al., 2020).

 Myocardial infarction induced apoptosis can be detected using PET tracers that are specific for the apoptotic processes and cell death.
 In murine model of myocardial infarction, [68Ga]annexin A5 was able to show the effect of treatment with parathyroid hormone (Lehner et al., 2014).

-[11C]HED is a catecholamine analogue, and it is actively transported into presynaptic sympathetic nerve terminals by the norepinephrine transporters (NETs).
+[123I]MIBG SPECT is a widely used method for assessing cardiac autonomic neuronal function, and several PET radioligands have also been developed for this purpose (Thackeray and Bengel, 2013; Travin, 2013; Christensen et al., 2014; Noordzij & Slart, 2015).
+[11C]HED is a catecholamine analogue, and it is actively transported into presynaptic sympathetic nerve terminals by the noradrenaline transporters (NATs).
 [11C]HED has been used to assess the status of cardiac sympathetic innervation.
 [11C]HED is not stored in presynaptic vesicles or released from them like noradrenaline, and therefore the release of [11C]HED cannot directly be used as a measure of cardiac sympathetic activity, although it seems to be somewhat indicative of noradrenaline release (Grassi & Esler, 1999).
-[18F]fluorodopamine is taken up into sympathetic nerves, converted by βhydroxylase into [18F]fluoronoradrenaline, stored in the transmitter vesicles and released like noradrenaline; therefore the washout rate of activity from tissue is quantitatively related to the sympathetic activity (Grassi & Esler, 1999).
+[18F]fluorodopamine is taken up into sympathetic nerves, converted by β-hydroxylase into [18F]fluoronoradrenaline, stored in the transmitter vesicles and released like noradrenaline; therefore the washout rate of activity from tissue is quantitatively related to the sympathetic activity (Grassi & Esler, 1999).
 [18F]LMI1195 is a new promising PET tracer (Saraste and Knuuti, 2017; Kobayashi et al., 2017), and since it is released from storage vesicles, it has potential for assessing sympathetic activity.

 Angiotensin II AT1 receptors

-PET tracers for AT1R have been developed, but currently used mainly in imaging kidney disease animal models, but there is possibility, and demand, for application in human heart studies (Higuchi et al., 2010; Fukushima et al, 2012; Lautamäki et al., 2014).
+PET radioligands for AT1R have been developed, but currently used mainly in imaging kidney disease animal models.
+There is possibility, and demand, for AT1R imaging in human heart studies (Higuchi et al., 2010; Fukushima et al, 2012; Lautamäki et al., 2014).